jmau111-org/jm-twitter-cards/readme.md

 * Fix escaping issue with desc and title from WP SEO by Yoast
 * Can't wait for Spanish Version \o/
 * Rebuild French Translation
+* Add tutorial menu with videos explaining how to use the plugin

 # 5.1.8 #
 * 16 Apr 2014